Skip to Content

 A map of regional trail projects in the MetroWest region of Massachusetts, with the Mass.
 Central Rail Trail illustrated as a horizontal line crossing the map from west to east and the Bruce Freeman Trail crossing the map vertically north to south in the center.

-A map of MetroWest trail projects in 2025.
+A map of active MetroWest trail projects in 2025.
 Project 1 is a rehabilitation of the Linden Street railroad bridge in Waltham for trail use, scheduled to begin this spring.
-Project #2 is already underway, and will extend the MCRT a short distance across the city line from Weston into Waltham.
+Project #2 will extend the MCRT a short distance across the city line from Weston into Waltham.
 Project #3 will pave the recently-completed utility corridor from Wayland to Hudson.

 The Massachusetts Department of Conservation and Recreation is moving ahead with two projects this spring to formally complete two large segments of the Massachusetts Central Rail Trail.